TOPIC 6: SPACE PHYSICS

 David (Deddy) Dayag CC BY-SA 4.0

 The distances between galaxies is enormous.
 On this scale, using the meter as the basic unit of distance is a bit small!
-Astonomers use a unit called the light-year.
+Astronomers use a unit called the light-year.
 This is simply the distance light can travel (in a vacuum) in a year.
 As light travels incredibly fast, a light-year is a very large distance - about 10 thousand billion kilometres!

 For the extended tier, you are expected to recall that one light-year = 9.5 x 1015 m.